ashutoshmjain/gita/src/mathuraChap02.md

 </div>

 The most crucial phase of education, is a child's first exposure to the spoken words.
-The `Sanskaras` (the core orientations), are said to be formed at this stage.
+The `Sanskaras` (core orientation), are said to be formed at this stage.
 In `Hindu` mythology, it is a common belief that a fetus may listen to her mother's thoughts.
 That is one reason, mother is considered the first teacher and mother tongue as the language of thought.

 The formation of "core orientations" with nascent spoken words is as old as the human race.
-Adding a twist of "written text" in this core training model was first explored by `Vaśiṣṭha`.
+Adding a twist of "written text" in this training model was `Vaśiṣṭha's` contribution.
 This is what excited him in his rebooted reality - passion for a new purpose !
-A new communication protocol had far reaching implications ...
+This new communication protocol had far reaching implications ...

 <div style="padding-left:40px;font-size:0.9em;">

 In last hundred years, education has seen tremendous growth.
 The modern online platforms have come a long way, but most of the innovations deal with grownups.
 Despite thousands of years, the first and fundamental learning steps are almost unaltered.
 We might use an iPad to show our toddlers the picture, sound and text; but it is still A for Apple - a written symbol and a sound simultaneously associating with a real world object.

-This three dimensional reference model - sound, text, and sensory confirmation (visual and touch) -  is at the core of training the large language models that we carry in our brains - consciousness.
+This three dimensional reference model - sound, text, and sensory confirmation (visual and touch) -  is central to training the large language models that we carry in our brains - consciousness.
 It is order of magnitude potent than the speech only model that was the basis of barter value exchange - limited to synchronous dialog.

 </div>